dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 may become more interested in finding those pieces otherwise buried beneath the deafening roar of industrialization and consumerism.

-So, the best artists have the technical capability to hide their true vision.
+The best artists also have the technical capability to hide their true vision.
 They have the acuity to develop a vision in the first place.
-And some of these people may have understood that, to truly push out their ideas, they may have needed to hide them in plain sight, within their work.
+And some of these people may have understood, to truly push out their ideas, they needed to hide them in plain sight, within their work.
 Therefore, they must also understand how to encode these kinds of symbols and messages.
 The person capable of the above: they are usually capable of success.
 If security and stability doesn't stray them from their path, then fame & fortune will tempt them.
 It tempted me, but I had experienced so much suffering and sacrifice to retain the freedom to speak freely that I wasn't willing to allow myself to be sold out.
 I suffered for the ability to speak my mind and to speak the truth as I saw it and only later realized the cause of my pain.
 I wasn't willing to sell out or become a mockery of what I suffered for.

 <a name="never-change-dont-ever-change" />